Maleick/Cobalt-Docker/README.md

 The script will then build the Docker image (if not already built or if changes are detected) and start the Cobalt Strike team server in a container.
 The server will be accessible on your host machine at the IP address displayed in the script's output.

+## Cobalt Strike 4.12 notes

+- This repository (Dockerfile, automation script, and example profiles) has been validated against Cobalt Strike 4.12.
+- The helper profiles `malleable.profile.4.12-drip` and `malleable.profile.4.12-drip-vaex` were linted with `c2lint` and are intended as 4.12-friendly starting points.
+- If you use a different Cobalt Strike version, you should:
+  - Re-run `./cobalt-docker.sh lint <your_profile>` to validate any custom profiles with `c2lint` inside the container.
+  - Review Fortra’s release notes for any profile syntax or behavioral changes between versions.
+- Java is provided in the image; you normally do not need a host-side Java install to run the team server inside Docker.

 ## Credits & Kudos